Previously added items:

 Director of R&D, Dharmacon

-Anja Smith is the Director of R&D at Dharmacon, part of GE Healthcare.
-She joined Dharmacon in 2005 and currently manages a team of R&D scientists with expertise in bioinformatics, chemistry, and molecular and cellular biology.
+Anja Smith is the Director of R&D at Dharmacon, Inc. She joined Dharmacon in 2005 and currently manages a team of R&D scientists with expertise in bioinformatics, chemistry, and molecular and cellular biology.
 Anja oversees projects focused on innovation and new product development in multiple research areas including RNA interference and CRISPR-Cas9 genome engineering.
 She received her Bachelor of Science degree in Biology at Yale University and her Ph.D. degree in Genetics at the University of Washington.
 Anja completed a postdoctoral fellowship at Memorial Sloan-Kettering Cancer Center.